VeryEvilHumna/telegram-support-bot/README.md

 This is a fork of [rus-ai's fork](https://github.com/rus-ai/telegram-support-bot) of [ohld's telegram-support-bot](https://github.com/ohld/telegram-support-bot)

-Thanks to all contributors of this and downstream projects
+Thanks to all contributors of this and upstream projects